South Korea's Freedom Journey

 Democracy is the absolute value that makes for human dignity, as well as the only road to sustained economic development and social justice.

 Like any other infant democracies, Korean political history repeatedly made steps forwards and backwards along its journey to freedom and democracy.
 However, whenever democracy and freedom of citizens were put at a dangerous peril, Korean people did not hesitate to stand up against often brutal leadership and paved the way forward with historical uprising for liberal democracy throughout the past decades.

 Major people’s movement include "April Revolution" in 1960 as a first citizen-driven revolution to overthrow the corrupted leadership, "May 18 Democratic Uprising" in 1980 which lay down a milestone for democracy in South Korea, and “June Democracy movement” in 1987 which led to the revision of the Korean Constitution incorporating principles of liberal democracy; freedom and respect of human rights.

 These take important part of the Korean’s long fight for freedom which even continues until today.
 The recent "Candlelight Revolution" in 2016 and 2017 against the corrupted and incompetent leadership, is one of the latest major demonstrations in South Korea.
 It proceeded peacefully with voluntary mobilization of the citizens who wish to protect and reassure freedom and democracy.

-The Friedrich Naumann Foundation for Freedom (FNF) celebrated its 30th year in South in 2017.
+The Friedrich Naumann Foundation for Freedom (FNF) celebrated its 30th year in South Korea in 2017.
 It opened its offices in 1987, a landmark year of the democratization of the country.
-It is no coincidence that one of the main pillars of FNF activities in Korea ever since has been local autonomy, refereed often as grassroots democracy.
+It is no coincidence that one of the main pillars of FNF activities in Korea ever since has been local autonomy, referred often as grassroots democracy.